teambit/docs/docs/bit-basics/01-what-is-bit.md

 ---
-id: Why Bit?
+id: what-is-bit
-title: Why Bit?
+title: What is Bit?
 ---

 Bit is the **component platform for the modern web**.